Haverhill, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 135.6 sqkm, of which 132.1 sqkm are land and 3.5 sqkm are water, comprising 2.62% of the town.
+Haverhill is in northwestern New Hampshire.
+According to the U.S. Census Bureau, the town has a total area of 135.6 sqkm, of which 132.1 sqkm are land and 3.5 sqkm are water, comprising 2.62% of the town.
 Bounded on the west by the Connecticut River, which forms the state border with Vermont, Haverhill is drained by the Ammonoosuc River, in addition to Oliverian Brook and Clark Brook.
 Haverhill lies fully within the Connecticut River watershed.

 The highest point in Haverhill, at 2320 ft above sea level, is on the western slope of Black Mountain, whose 2830 ft summit is in the neighboring town of Benton.

 The town is served by six state-maintained routes.
 New Hampshire Route 10 is the main north–south highway through Haverhill, paralleling the Connecticut River.
 U.S. Route 302 enters from Vermont and passes east–west through Woodsville in the northern part of town, joining with Route 10 to head northeast to Bath and Littleton.
 New Hampshire Route 25 enters Haverhill from Piermont while co-signed with Route 10, splitting off by itself to the southeast in Haverhill Corner.
 New Hampshire Route 116 has its southern terminus at Route 10 in North Haverhill, and New Hampshire Route 135 has its southern terminus at Route 10 just south of Woodsville.
-A very short section of New Hampshire Route 112 cuts through the northeastern part of town.
-Haverhill also has easy access to U.S. Route 5 in Vermont via bridges in North Haverhill and Woodsville.
+A very short section of New Hampshire Route 112 passes through the northeastern part of town.
+Haverhill also has easy access to U.S. Route 5 via bridges in North Haverhill and Woodsville.